hmedal/LANS/README.md

 7. Configure Python package, R package and Home directory for Spark in the default configuration file of the cluster.
 8. Submit job "runProject.pbs" to a cluster.
 9. When the job ends it will provide the simulated graph in "SimulatedGraph" directory.

+# Explanation about Simulation Results:

+1. In SimulatedGraph folder, there are a number of csv files created by simulation code.
+A series of localgen_XX.csv file represent local graphs, which are connected by uppper level graph (upperlevelGraph.csv).
+All of these graphs consist of a large-scale simulation result.